Norceis/eleven-hackatons/README.md

 ## Future work
 Features that will be added in the future:
 - Expand on the current pool of customizable settings
-- Analysis of pronounciation of the speech
+- Analysis of pronunciation of the speech
 - Analysis of the content of the PDF slides and whether they fit the speech
 - Ability to have a conversation with the agents that will further refine the output speech
 - Multiple language support